DemonBoiAnzu/DeathNote/README.md

-                    "&8Void", // The display name of the affliction Arrays.asList("void"), // The list of trigger words "The target will be teleported into the void.", // The description (can be blank) "%s fell out of the world", // The custom death message (can be blank) getMain(), // The main plugin class of your addon to tell Death Note who is registering it player -> { // A consumer lambda to define what the affliction will do Location loc = player.getLocation();
+                    "&8Void", // The display name of the affliction Arrays.asList("void"), // The list of trigger words "The target will be teleported into the void.", // The description (can be blank) "fell out of the world", // The custom death message (can be blank) getMain(), // The main plugin class of your addon to tell Death Note who is registering it player -> { // A consumer lambda to define what the affliction will do Location loc = player.getLocation();